pinaxe1/CoralTPU-Dev-Board-Semantic-Segmentation-UNet/README.md

 # Semantic segmentation
-This is a fork of official TF2 tutorial <BR>
+This is a "fork" of official TF2 tutorial <BR>
 Original source URL = 'https://www.tensorflow.org/tutorials/images/segmentation' <BR>

 Intended use.
 Create a retrainable semantic segmentation model to use on Coral TPU Dev board <BR>